 Overall, a lot of thought went into this bag's creation.
 As far as complaints, we have a big one and a smaller one.
 Big: The built-in blankets could be wider and made from a separate material, like flannel or synthetic fleece that doesn't slip of shoulders in the middle of the night.
 Small: The zipper design prevents the bag from unfolding entirely and being used as a blanket.

 It's a double bag, what did you expect?
 This bag packs large.
-However, we were quite surprised and impressed that Tru.Comfort's packed size was not that much larger than some of the largest single bags we tested.
+However, we were quite surprised and impressed that Tru.Comfort's packed size was not that much larger than some of the larger single bags we tested.
 This is a result of thinner and silkier lining and shell fabrics, which is great for packing up, but not so great for snagging on a tree branch.

 Good for everything from backyards to campgrounds, the Tru.Comfort is large enough, light enough, warm enough and packs small enough to take just about anywhere.

 In the end, we feel the Tru.Comfort has value for campers looking to save space, time, and weight, as well as campers who merely like the idea of one bag instead of two.

 Overall we gave this bag high scores for warmth, comfort, and features.
 It is, without question, well designed with many clever conveniences.
 The bag has a niche.
 Many people like the idea of grabbing one large, lighter, ready-made bag, more than fumbling around to zip two bags together.
 The Tru.Comfort gives campers the ability to pack or unpack one self-contained double sleeping system in seconds.
 For some, this is very appealing at any price point.